-Penn or Pugh Without Directed Study 8 credits With Directed Study 12 credits
+Without Directed Study 8 credits Pugh and others With Directed Study 12 credits

 752. SEMINAR: PARISH ADMINISTRATION

 An advanced study of selected problems in church administrative abilities.
 Attention is also given to administrative procedures in annual conference and association and convention offices as well as in councils of churches.